What do you do if you’re in a collision with an uninsured driver? Will your insurance cover you? Here we cover a few of the basics.

-You determined the other driver doesn’t have insurance.
+So you’ve discovered the other driver doesn’t have insurance.
 What happens now?
 If you’re at fault, your insurance will cover the damage to the other vehicle.
-If the uninsured driver is at fault, then one of two outcomes may occur.
+If the uninsured driver is at fault, one of two things may occur.

 We Handle the Repairs

-Regardless of the circumstances of the accident, bring your car to Absolute Auto Body for repairs and auto painting restoration.
+Whatever the circumstances of the accident, bring your car to Absolute Auto Body for repairs and auto painting restoration.
 Our warranty covers all facets of our work.
 If you’re in a collision with an uninsured driver, stay calm and proceed as you would in any other auto incident, and contact us for help!

 Two Locations to Serve You: Everett and Lynnwood